dobanisola-scottlogic/scenario-2-20250908-135729/server/README.md

 ```
 You should now be able to access the server by navigating to <http://localhost:8080/application>.

-The `databse` property is optional, and specifies the path of an H2 database file for the server to use as its DB.
+The `database` property is optional, and specifies the path of an H2 database file for the server to use as its DB.
 If this property is omitted, an in-memory database will be used.

 ### Building a redistributable application

-You can use `./gradlew server:installDist` to asseemble an "installation folder",
+You can use `./gradlew server:installDist` to assemble an "installation folder",
 including start scripts for Windows and Unix in the `build/install/hackathon-server` subdirectory.
 At present, some command-line arguments are mandatory when running from here: